• Recipes

 Pro Tips:

-2. I suggest buying a nice chuck roast for the meat if you don't have a good source of pre-cut stew meat.
+2. Buy a well-marbled chuck roast if you don’t have a good source of quality pre-cut stew meat.

 3. Adjust the chili peppers to your taste.
 This is about a 3/10 heat, as written.
 Many will want to double the jalapeno or add a little cayenne pepper.

-4. This is a thick chili, and you may thin it with 4 to 8 ozs of low-sodium beef broth or beer if you wish.
+4. This is a thick chili, and you may thin it with 4 to 8 oz of low-sodium beef broth or beer if you wish.
+Add at the end of cooking to avoid overfilling your crock pot.

 5. This is good in the refrigerator for 4 days and the freezer for 3 months.

-6. This makes about 6 cups.
-Most people will eat a serving size of about 1 ยฝ cups.
+6. This stew meat chili with beans recipe makes about 6 cups.
+Most people will eat a serving size of about 1½ cups.

 Your Own Private Notes